Dudejoe870/DigiDAW/README.md

 **[CURRENTLY VERY WORK IN PROGRESS, FEATURES COULD BE COMPLETELY NON-EXISTENT, BUGGY, OR BROKEN.
 PLEASE BE ADVISED]**

-> Note: This software only supports CPUs with AVX support.
-These are pretty much all CPUs released after 2011.

 ## Supported Audio Backends

 Thanks to [rtaudio](https://github.com/thestk/rtaudio), DigiDAW supports a variety of Audio Backends.